Drug abuse in Hong Kong

-Illegal drug abuse is the action of using drugs that are prohibited by the government or strictly controlled by means of prescription to alter one’s consciousness and emotions.
-The Hong Kong government has a zero tolerance policy against illegal drug use.
+Legal drug abuse is the action of using drugs that are allowed by the government or not controlled by means of prescription to alter one's consciousness and emotions.
+The Hong Kong government has tolerate policy against legal drug use.
 Drugs such as cannabis and ecstasy, which can be considered recreational drugs in other countries are all illegal in Hong Kong.